Howa Type 20

 The Howa Type 20 Assault Rifle (20式小銃, ni-maru-shiki-shōjū), referred to as the Type 20 5.56mm Rifle (20式5.56mm小銃, ni-maru-shiki-go-ten-go-roku-miri-shōjū), is an assault rifle developed for the Japan Ground Self-Defense Force by Howa.

 The first examples were purchased in 2019, and it is intended to eventually replace the Howa Type 89 in general service.

 History

-It was reported that the Type 20 was selected in 2019 over the HK 416 and the FN SCAR-L.
+It was reported that the Type 20 was selected in 2019 over the Heckler & Koch HK416 and the FN SCAR-L.

-On May 18 2020, the Ministry of Defense announced that the rifle would be designated as the Type 20.
+On May 18, 2020, the Ministry of Defense announced that the rifle would be designated as the Type 20.
 It was also announced that the Type 20 will first be issued to soldiers in the Amphibious Rapid Deployment Brigade.

 In the DSEI 2023 convention, Howa Deputy General Manager Kimura stated some foreign countries have inquired about possibly getting the Type 20 and the matter was referred to Japan's Acquisition, Technology & Logistics Agency (ATLA) and Howa representatives.

-The Type 20 was seen overseas for the first time in Operation Talisman Sabre, which took place from July to August 2023 with the ARDB.
+The Type 20 was seen overseas for the first time in the 2023 iteration of Exercise Talisman Sabre, which took place from July to August 2023 with the ARDB.